iter8-tools/docs/docs/tutorials/abn/abn.md

 To terminate traffic to the candidate version, remove the `iter8.tools/abn` label.

 ??? note "Details about labels"
-    The Iter8 watches resources where the label `iter8-tools/abn` set to `true`.
-The following labels are expected to be present identifying the role of the resource in an A/B(/n) experiment.
+    The Iter8 watches resources where the label `iter8-tools/abn` is set to `true`.
+The following labels are expected to be present; they identify the role of the resource in an A/B(/n) experiment.
 Note that an application _version_ might be composed of multiple resources.
-Iter8 expects only 1 of these resources to be labeled
+Iter8 expects only one of these resources to be labeled.

     1. `app.kubernetes.io/name`: application name
     2. `app.kubernetes.io/version`: version name